Geography of Mexico: Mountain ranges and elevations

 One other significant mountain range, the Peninsular Ranges, cuts across the landscape of the northern half of Mexico.
 A southern extension of the California coastal ranges that parallel California's coast, the Mexican portion of the Peninsular Ranges extends from the United States border to the southern tip of the Baja California Peninsula, a distance of 1430 km.
 Peaks in the California system range in altitude from 2200 m in the north to only 250 m near La Paz in the south.

 Narrow lowlands are found on the Pacific Ocean and the Gulf of California sides of the mountains.
 The Cordillera Neovolcánica is a belt 900 km long and 130 km wide, extending from the Pacific Ocean to the Gulf of Mexico.
 The Cordillera Neovolcánica begins at the Río Grande de Santiago and continues south to Colima, where it turns east along the nineteenth parallel to the central portion of the state of Veracruz.

 The region is distinguished by considerable seismic activity and contains Mexico's highest volcanic peaks.
 This range contains three peaks exceeding 5000 m: Pico de Orizaba (Citlaltépetl)—the third highest mountain in North America—and Popocatépetl and Iztaccíhuatl near Mexico City.
 The Cordillera Neovolcánica is regarded as the geological dividing line between North America and Central America.

 Several important mountain ranges dominate the landscape of southern and southeastern Mexico.
 The Sierra Madre del Sur extends 1,200 kilometers along Mexico's southern coast from the southwestern part of the Cordillera Neovolcánica to the nearly flat isthmus of Tehuantepec.
 Mountains in this range average 2,000 meters in elevation.
 The range averages 100 kilometers wide, but widens to 150 kilometers in the state of Oaxaca.
 The narrow southwest coastal plain extends from the Sierra Madre del Sur to the Pacific Ocean.

 The Sierra Madre de Oaxaca begins at Pico de Orizaba and extends in a southeasterly direction for 300 kilometers until reaching the isthmus of Tehuantepec.
 Peaks in the Sierra Madre de Oaxaca average 2,500 meters in elevation, with some peaks exceeding 3,000 meters.
 South of the isthmus of Tehuantepec, the Sierra Madre de Chiapas runs 280 kilometers along the Pacific Coast from the Oaxaca-Chiapas border to Mexico's border with Guatemala.
 Although average elevation is only 1,500 meters, one peak—Volcán de Tacuma—exceeds 4,000 meters in elevation.
-Finally, the Meseta Central de Chiapas extends 250 kilometers through the central part of Chiapas to Guatemala.
+The Meseta Central de Chiapas extends 250 kilometers through the central part of Chiapas to Guatemala.
 The average height of peaks of the Meseta Central de Chiapas is 2,000 meters.
 The Chiapas central valley separates the Meseta Central de Chiapas and the Sierra Madre de Chiapas.